google/pytype/docs/user_guide.md

 # pytype: enable=attribute-error
 ```

-If you use a range-starting `disable` without a matching range-ending `enable`,
+Unless sufficiently near to the beginning of a file, if you use a range-starting
-a `late-directive` error will occur; this prevents you from accidentally
+`disable` without a matching range-ending `enable`, a `late-directive` error will
-disabling an error for the whole file without knowing it.
+occur; this prevents you from accidentally disabling an error for the entire
+subsequent remainder of the file by mistake.

 ```python
 def f() -> bool: